Author: Julian Maria Morejon Carmona

 In summary, it is correct to say that we find a well thought out and executed app that will help us improve our quality of life and solve many of the problems that may arise on a daily basis, especially for people with vision difficulties, too.
 It should be mentioned that adding specific accessibility options would be a great addition since improvements are needed for different groups of people that allow or facilitate their use.

-- Affordability: Although the application has acceptable accessibility, it would be convenient to include specific accessibility options that extend the ease of use of the app to people from different groups.
+- Accessibility: Although the application has acceptable accessibility, it would be convenient to include specific accessibility options that extend the ease of use of the app to people from different groups.